ScreenJournal vs. TimeDoctor: Micromanagement vs. Autonomy

 ScreenJournal report:

-One tells you your developer looked busy.
-The other tells you they shipped measurable value.
+One tells you your agent looked busy.
+The other tells you how they actually performed.

-For agency owners billing clients hourly, this is revenue protection.
-Clients questioning your invoice can't dispute GitHub commit logs showing exactly what was built.
+For outsourcing firms billing clients on service quality, this is revenue protection.
+Clients questioning your invoice can see concrete quality metrics showing exactly how their customers were served.

 The "Work-Life Balance" Paradox